THE LIONS OF LUCERNE

 Scot convinces himself to go rogue because saving POTUS is the only way of saving his career.
 He can’t go back to SEAL (pride) Such relatable stakes!
 The guy is assaulting people after mucking up the president’s detail, and he’s worried about being demoted to a dream job for 98% of enlisted servicemen.
 The lack of perspective in this story is a rather unwelcome distraction.

 Side note, Brad Thor really loves “made his way” as an action phrase.
 How compelling.
 A meeting is called in the WH situation room.
 Despite the evidence, it doesn’t feel like middle eastern work.
 Ransom arrives, they want 4M that the Egyptian government seized and the release of two Disney bombers.
 VP and his chief of staff Defina are hostile toward Scot and JSOC General Paul Venrick.
 While there is not sufficient intel, VP orders the mission move ahead anyhow.
 They reached out to Syria for further help, deducing that POTUS must be where the ransom call came from in Beirut.
+Good tension in the writing, but ultimately tipped readers that it was bogus intel because Scot “didn’t like it.”
+Somehow “the voice” calls into the sit room and reiterates his demands for freeing the two prisoners and the Egyptians unfreezing the assets.
+Everyone in the room is not impressed with how VP is handling it.
+Lawlor recognized the voice.

 Scot goes to his boss’s house, Shaw.
-Tells him about Andre and Natalie and what he saw in Park City.
+Tells him about Andre and what he saw in Park City.
 Shaw agrees it’s enough to put Andre in protective custody and places a call.
 Now Shaw is in on it too.
 How convenient to keep this melodrama rolling right along!
 He calls Senator Rolander to let him know that Snyder was sloppy and overheard by Andre.
 Rolander then calls Snyder and stuns him by knowing all about Andre.
 He tells Snyder to go home and call him from a secure line because he knows where Andre is (the Radisson in Alexandria).
 Snyder drives to the hotel and is able to trick the two into getting into his Suburban.
 Andre recognizes his voice immediately despite the precautionary blindfold, but it’s too late.

 And then chapter 40.
 Your big twist with Shaw and you open with all passive tense??
 Really juvenile.
 This is why old readers yell from behind their screen door.
 Scot gives his debrief to Shaw and returns home, only to be knocked out upon entering.
 (The hair was missing from the door gap, Mr. Bond) He awakes to a tossed apartment and a report on TV that Natalie and Andre were found dead.
 He deduces that his gun is missing and will be the murder weapon.
 Police arrive and Scot sneaks out the back.